lemueldls/re-set/README.md

 # re-set

-Regular expression sets at compile time.
+Regular expression set parser at compile and run time.